Eddie Owen (runner)

-Edward Owen (6 November 1886 – 24 September 1949) was a British athlete, who competed mainly in long-distance races.
+Edward Owen (6 November 1886 – 24 September 1949) was a British athlete who competed mainly in long-distance races.

+Biography

-Owen competed for Great Britain in the 1908 Summer Olympics, held in London, Great Britain, in the 5 miles, where he won the silver medal.
+Owen competed for Great Britain in the 1908 Summer Olympics, held in London, in the 5 miles race, where he won the silver medal.
 In the 1912 Summer Olympics he was able to win the bronze medal in the 3000 m team event.

 Born in Manchester, he ran for Salford Harriers and Manchester Athletic Club during his career.
-He twice won at the AAA Championships (1909 and 1912).
-He served with the Irish Guards regiment during World War I. After working at Belle Vue Stadium, he went to manage Crayford & Bexleyheath Stadium (another greyhound track) in Bexley.
+He twice won at the AAA Championships at the 1909 AAA Championships and 1912 AAA Championships.

+He served with the Irish Guards regiment during World War I. After working at Belle Vue Stadium, he went on to manage Crayford & Bexleyheath Stadium (another greyhound track) in Bexley.
 He died in Woolwich.